-See Customizing NIM Clients and SPOT Resources for information on performing a software customization of standalone NIM clients.
+See "Customizing NIM Clients and SPOT Resources" on page 203 for information on performing a software customization of standalone NIM clients.

-The command line syntax for the cust operation is as follows:

-nim -o cust -a Attribute = Value ...
+The command line syntax for the cust operation is as follows: nim -o cust -a Attribute=Value ...
 TargetName | TargetNames